 - Successful completion of college biology (including the lab) with a minimum grade of C. If students have not taken a college biology course, we will refer to their high school transcript to determine eligibility.

 - Successful completion of college algebra (or higher) with a minimum grade of C, or placement into MATH 102: Intermediate Algebra with Trigonometry (or higher).
-A math placement exam is required for all students who have not completed college-level algebra (or higher) coursework.

 - A minimum score of 62 on the TEAS exam.
 Students are allowed a maximum of two attempts at the TEAS.
 It is recommended that students wait a minimum of 6 weeks before repeating the exam if the desired score is not achieved after the first attempt.
 Exam scores are valid for 2 years from the date of the exam.

 While letters of recommendation, personal statements, and/or documents highlighting relevant experience (BOCES, CNA, LPN transcripts, resume, etc.) are not required for the application, they are strongly encouraged for the nursing program specifically.

 - Completion of an associate degree in nursing with a minimum 2.5 cumulative GPA.

 - A completed SUNY Application or The Common Application.

 - There is a $50 non-refundable and non-transferable fee for each application.

 - Applicants graduating with a SUNY or CUNY associate degree do not incur an application fee when completing the SUNY Application only.